 The Nash Papyrus

 The Nash Papyrus of the 1st century B.C. is the oldest existing Hebrew manuscript of any part of the Old Testament.
 Archeologists found the Papyrus before the discovery of the Dead Sea scrolls.
 The papyrus is of unknown origin, although it is said that it was discovered in the city of Fayyum, Egypt.
-This Papyrus is a group of four papyrus remains.
+The Nash Papyrus is a group of four papyrus remains.
 They include a single sheet in the form of a scroll.
 And it is made of four long lines with a few letters missing at each side.

 W.L.
 Nash, the secretary of the Society of Biblical Archaeology, discovered the papyrus in Egypt in 1898.
 Then, he offered the Papyrus to Cambridge University Library in 1903.
 The text was first reported by Stanley A. Cook in 1903.
 Though dated by Cook to the 2nd century CE, following reappraisals have dated of the fragments back to about 150–100 BCE.